Hackers News Hackers News

 Jennifer sherman

-The lure directory names, drawn from obscure biological taxonomy, archaic Latin, and medical terminology, strongly suggest the naming was machine-generated, pointing to AI-assisted malware production at scale.
+Intriguingly, the lure directory names, which draw from obscure biological taxonomy, archaic Latin, and medical terminology, strongly suggest machine generation.
+This points towards the potential use of AI-assisted methods for large-scale malware production and naming, further highlighting the advanced nature of this operation.

-Researchers also connected the operator to a Telegram channel — @NumberLocationTrack — running under the name TroyDen since June 2025, suggesting this campaign was active months before the GitHub repositories appeared.
+Researchers also linked the operator to a Telegram channel, @NumberLocationTrack, which has been active under the name “TroyDen” since June 2025.
+This suggests that the campaign was already operational for several months before the deceptive GitHub repositories began to appear.

 Two Files, One Weapon

-The payload then captures the full desktop and uploads it via a hardcoded multipart POST to the Frankfurt C2 server, which responds with encrypted task and loader blobs saved to the victim’s Documents folder.
+The payload then captures the victim’s full desktop and uploads it via a hardcoded multipart POST request to the Frankfurt C2 server.
+The server responds by sending encrypted task and loader blobs, which are then saved to the victim’s Documents folder.
+The C2 boundary string—a fixed 38-character value consistently observed across all requests—suggests the operator likely utilized AI-assisted code generation for the server-side panel.

-Anyone who downloaded packages from the three affected repositories should treat their machine as compromised and look for signs of unauthorized access.
+• Any machine that has downloaded packages from the identified malicious repositories should be considered compromised and thoroughly investigated for signs of unauthorized access.

-Security teams should treat any GitHub download pairing a renamed interpreter with an opaque data file as a high-priority triage case.
+• Security teams should prioritize any GitHub download that pairs a renamed interpreter with an opaque data file for immediate triage and investigation.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.